 About JADCO’s Testing Programme

-JADCO plays an integral role in conducting testing on all athletes, also known as doping control.
+JADCO plays an integral role in conducting testing on athletes, also known as doping control.
 JADCO conducts all tests in accordance with the World Anti-Doping Code and the WADA International Standards for Testing and Investigations (ISTI).

 Testing or doping control serves as a deterrent to the use of prohibited substances and methods in sport.
 It is also a means of validating the performance of our athletes and demonstrating their compliance towards maintaining a drug free attitude towards sport.
 Ultimately, JADCO works to protect the right of every athlete to participate in dope free sport.

 - Athletes who are members of a Jamaican National Sporting Federation or Association.